phaserjs/phaser/README.md

 * TilemapLayer.setScale will allow you to apply scaling to a specific Tilemap layer, i.e. `layer.setScale(2)` would double the size of the layer.
 The way the Camera responds to the layer is adjusted accordingly based on the scale, as is Arcade collision (thanks @mickez #1605)
 * SoundManager.setDecodedCallback lets you specify a list of Sound files, or keys, and a callback.
 Once all of the Sound files have finished decoding the callback will be invoked.
 The amount of time spent decoding depends on the codec used and file size.
 If all of the files given have already decoded the callback is triggered immediately.
 * Sound.loopFull is a new method that will start playback of the Sound and set it to loop in its entirety.
-* Sprite.left, Sprite.right, Sprite.top, Sprite.bottom are new properties that contain the totals of the Sprite position and dimensions, adjusted for the anchor.
+* left, right, top and bottom are new properties that contain the totals of the Game Objects position and dimensions, adjusted for the anchor.
+These are available on any Game Object with the Bounds Component.
 * Sprite.offsetX and Sprite.offsetY contain the offsets from the Sprite.x/y coordinates to the top-left of the Sprite, taking anchor into consideration.
 * Emitter.flow now works in a slightly different (and more useful!) way.
 You can now specify a `quantity` and a `total`.
 The `quantity` controls how many particles are emitted every time the flow frequency is met.
 The `total` controls how many particles will be emitted in total.
 You can set `total` to be -1 and it will carry on emitting at the given frequency forever (also fixes #1598 thanks @brianbunch)
 * ArraySet.removeAll allows you to remove all members of an ArraySet and optionally call `destroy` on them as well.